Jake Conroy: Background

 Conroy joined the animal rights movement in 1995 following an attack by the Animal Liberation Front on a restaurant in Bellevue, Washington near to where he lived.
 He has been involved in a wide range of activism since graduating from art school volunteering with and organize various campaigns on local, regional, national and international levels.

 He was influenced by both his mother's involvement with Anti-Vietnam War Protests and his early interests in Hip Hop, Hardcore and Punk rock.

 Conroy works for Rainforest Action Network, an international environmental organization whose pressure campaigns help enact responsible corporate policies.
 He was featured in Joaquin Phoenix's 'The Animal People' documentary about the SHAC7, and 'What the Health', a follow-up to the award-winning documentary Cowspiracy.

 He also co-founded Bite Back magazine which promotes the causes of the animal liberation movement and the Animal Liberation Front.
 He also helped create the popular food blog Plant Based on a Budget and has worked on justice campaign for people with HIV/AIDS, & anti-death penalty campaigns.

+In January 2018, Conroy created his "The Cranky Vegan" YouTube channel, focusing on rethinking the strategies and tactics of the grassroots animal rights movement, with popular series like "3 Minute Thursday" and "Are We Winning".